gbif/data-blog/content/post/2023-03-24-maps-api/index.en.md

 <img src="images/hexpertile.png" alt="" width="70%"/>

-There is also the option to plot with polar or arctic projections.
+There is the option to plot with polar or arctic projections.
 For example, penguin records.

 ```R
 map_fetch(srs='EPSG:3031',taxonKey=7190978,style='glacier.point', base_style="gbif-dark")